Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Region: Campaign

-• Square: 117.27 km2
+• Square: 117.27 km 2

-Neapolis has always been and remains a controversial city - in the capital of the Campania region there is a place of outright poverty and fabulous wealth, garbage heaps and priceless historical monuments included in the UNESCO World Heritage List.
+Naples has always been and remains a controversial city - in the capital of the Campania region there is a place of outright poverty and fabulous wealth, rubbish heaps and priceless historical monuments included in the UNESCO World Heritage List.
 Naples is the largest industrial center in Italy.
 Metallurgy, mechanical engineering, shipbuilding, oil refining and petrochemical, light and food industries are developed here.
 This is a large port (cargo turnover over 10 million tons per year).

 2